 /dev/log for applications to send it log records.

 vm_syslog aggregates the log records and then forwards them outside the VM to the logging service running on the host.
-The logging service tags the records it receives with the unique identifier for the VM from which the logs originated and then forwards them on to the host syslog service.
+The logging service tags the records it receives with the unique identifier for the VM from which the logs originated and then either forwards them on to the host syslog service or writes them to a file in the user cryptohome.
 This ensures that the VM logs are captured in any feedback reports that are uploaded to Google's servers.

 See docs/logging.md for more details on log handling.